Getting Started with Workspace ONE Experience Management

 Surveys

-When measuring Digital Employee Experience (DEX) a key input is employee sentiment, which is typically measured using surveys.
-For example, surveys can be used to gain feedback on a new device type, new web or mobile application, or after an operating system upgrade or security patch.
+When measuring DEX, or the Digital Employee Experience of users, a key input is employee sentiment, which is typically measured using surveys.
+For example, surveys can be used to gather feedback on a new device type, new web or mobile application, or after an operating system upgrade or security patch.
 Employee sentiment can then be combined with metrics from devices and apps to create an overall picture of an organization’s DEX health.
+When setting up a survey, there are a few pre-built questions that can be utilized, or admins can choose to create a customer question survey.

 Experience Management includes the ability to create custom surveys and deliver them to employees via the Workspace ONE Intelligent Hub app on desktop and mobile devices or through a web browser.
 Then survey responses and analytics can be viewed within Experience Management.
 In addition, automated workflows can be built based on survey responses, such as automatically creating a helpdesk ticket if an employee reports device issues via a survey.
 Or on the other hand, automatically send a survey to an employee that experiences an app or OS crash to see if they need help.
 These workflows are critical for proactively supporting end users.